 And finally, David Goyer is the third part of the creative trio.
 Goyer’s writing credits include a number of massive comic book adaptations like Batman v Superman: Dawn of Justice, Man of Steel, Batman Begins, and all three Blade movies.
 These are just some of the blockbuster highlights.
 Goyer’s resume is outstanding and he should lend a sense of action and gravity to the story.

 WHEN WILL THE SANDMAN COME TO NETFLIX?

 Originally, The Sandman had been in the works as a feature-length movie with New Line Cinema.
 But that attempt fell through and the rights were ultimately sold to Warner Bros.
 In the summer of 2019, Netflix announced it was getting into the game and would instead turn the comic book into a television series.
 Currently, there are 11 episodes scheduled for the first season.
 It’s currently widely believed that they will release all 11 episodes at the same time, so they will be bingeable from the get-go.

 But when it will hit screens remains up in the air.
 The shooting was delayed because of COVID-19.

 Actor Boyd Holbrook did an interview where he disclosed that the series is being filmed in London.
 He’s extremely excited about his role as The Corinthian.
-He says that filming is underway.
+He updated when filming was underway.
+We now know that as of August, 2021, filming was completed.
 The details he gave about production don’t state a clear release date, but they give hope that it’s coming soon.
 The best-case scenario would be a late 2021 release date.
 An early 2022 release for The Sandman on Netflix seems the best bet.
 We’ll update this page just as soon as more release date news is revealed.